dotSlashJack/eodashhackathon-2021/README.md

 # eodashhackathon-2021
 ## Looking at the Big Picture: [SimpleAnimation](https://www.eodashboardhackathon.org/challenges/water-quality/looking-at-the-big-picture/teams/simpleanimation/project)

-## By Jack Hester, Claudia Herbert, William Kaminski, and Nathan McCall
+## By Jack Hester, Claudia Herbert, Nathan McCall and William Kaminski

 ## Overview

-Our code provides an engine to access water quality imagery from Sentinel-3 and true color imagery from Sentinel-2 and create animations from these images.
-We also provide example analysis of water quality, traffic, shipping, and lockdown data accessible through the  <a href="https://eodashboard.org/)>Earth Observatory Dashboard</a>.
+Our code provides an engine to access water quality imagery from <a href="https://docs.sentinel-hub.com/api/latest/data/sentinel-3-olci-l1b/">Sentinel-3</a> and true color imagery from <a href="https://docs.sentinel-hub.com/api/latest/data/sentinel-2-l1c/">Sentinel-2</a> for any geographic region, and to create animations from these images.
+We also provide example analysis of water quality, traffic, shipping, and lockdown data accessible that were accessible through the  <a href="https://eodashboard.org/)>Earth Observatory Dashboard</a>.

-A project overview, including examples of our animations, can be found in our <a href="">SimpleAnimation presentation</a> [add link].
+A project walkthrough, including examples of our animations, can be found in our <a href="https://docs.google.com/presentation/d/1ICpBsGad9guDAPmckSQgMn7REZDlzgcKfVOhFIKhyZU/edit?usp=sharing">SimpleAnimation presentation</a>.

 ## Code structure

-All of our code is accessible via the jupyter notebooks.
-There is a main notebook at the root level that includes all of our core code.
-You can also access specific portions of the code in the "notebooks" folder, which includes task-specific notebooks.
+All of our code is accessible via jupyter notebooks.
+You can also access the individual parts of our project in the folders, which include task-specific notebooks and some related data.

+- 'IseBay_WaterQuality_Cars.ipynb': Takes user input dates and returns plots and summary statistics for water quality and car activity data from Ise Bay

+- 'Ise_Bay_Nagoya_Graph.ipynb':  Read in water quality and car data and create a bar chart showing their relation to lock down periods and chlorophyll-a concentrations

+- 'rgb_image_sentinel2.ipynb': Download and save true-color (rgb) imagery data from Sentinel 2 over a specified date range for any geographic area

+- 'WQ_Imagery_Sentinel3.ipynb': Download and save water quality imagery from Sentinel 3 over a specified date range for any geographic area

+- 'animation.ipynb': Generate a gif from downloaded imagery files

+- 'raster_avg.ipynb': Get the average value of tiff imagery files; note, this is a crude average that is not representative of the true values behind the imagery

 ## Data sources and notes